ToshioCP/Gtk4-tutorial/src/sec33.src.md

 The function returns a GBinding instance.
 This binding is different from bindings of GtkExpression.
 This binding needs the existence of the two properties.
-  - 19: GObjec has a table.
+  - 19: GObject has a table.
 The key is a string (or GQuark) and the value is a gpointer (pointer to any type).
 The function `g_object_set_data` sets the association from the key to the value.
 This line sets the association from "bind" to `bind` instance.